 Half Day EMDR Therapy Intensive: $1000

 30 Minute Phone or Video "Check-in": $75- $100

 Phone Consultation/Discussion: Prorated based off your therapist's hourly rate

 Letter Writing/Records Request: Prorated based off your therapist's hourly rate

 We are "Out-of-Network" Providers, which means that your therapy can truly be tailored to your own individual needs and not dictated or limited by insurance companies.
 This allows for the freedom to meet at your convenience, from the comfort of your own home or private space.
-Our Care Coordinator can assist you with learning what your Out-of-Network benefits are, if you choose to use them.
+You may have Out-of-Network benefits with your insurance company and will need to call them to ask what falls under your plan.
 This means that you will be responsible for payment at time of service and Wilcox Wellness will provide you, free of charge, with the documentation needed for you to submit to your insurance for potential reimbursement, based off of your plan.
 Using "Out-of-Network" benefits means that some of your information must be shared with your insurance company in order for them to reimburse you.
 For instance, a diagnosis will be required to be on file and the insurance company may choose to audit your records.